suriarasai/DatabricksDemo/README.md

 ##  Databricks Free Edition Capabilities

-These tutorials showcase what you can accomplish with Databricks Community Edition:
+These tutorials showcase what you can accomplish with Databricks Free Edition:

-- **Compute**: Single-node clusters with up to 15GB RAM
+- **Compute**: Single-node serverless cluster with up to 15GB RAM
 - **Storage**: 5GB of storage for notebooks and data
 - **Runtime**: Latest Databricks Runtime with Spark, Delta Lake, and MLflow
 - **Languages**: Python, Scala, SQL, and R support